 Settings for a PDF watermark and margins.
 Select the “Body” to edit (eg by clicking anywhere outside the main content area).
 Leave this empty if you don’t require a watermark.
 Note that since the editor does not use pages the watermark will scroll with it, when exported the watermark will be applied per page.
 Additionally you can also change individual page margins, your new margins will be used for the whole PDF.
-If you require to change the margins for another page you can do so using the Page Break, margins set using the Page Break will be applied until the end of a file or with another Page Break.
+If you wish to change the margins for another page you can do so using the Page Break, margins set using the Page Break will be applied until the end of a file or with another Page Break.

 Page End Settings #

 Allows to change the margins or page size and orientation of following pages.
 Changes are kept until the end of the file or until another Page End is used.

 Group Settings #

 Set if the group should act as a section, required for the repeatable section to work properly.
 If the Group is not used for a repeatable section only the first clone will be exported.
 If it’s used as a section, form items that don't belong to that form section should not be dropped inside as they will not work properly when exporting.